What is usability testing?

 What happens next?

-User testing/research takes place either in person at one of Vision Australia’s offices, or online via your computer, depending on the nature of the testing.
+Usability research takes place either in person at one of Vision Australia’s offices, or online via your computer, depending on the nature of the testing.

 The information you provide in our survey helps our team match you to particular upcoming research studies.
-If suitable, we will then contact you either by email or phone and invite you to take part in a research session based on your answers from the survey.
+If suitable, we will then contact you either by email or phone and invite you to take part in a testing session based on your answers from the survey.

 Should you agree to participate, we will provide you with details about the date and location of the testing, find a suitable time and send you a Microsoft Outlook calendar invitation.
 The invitation will contain a link to an online form for you to complete regarding your consent to take part.

-You will then take part in the user testing/research with a Digital Access accessibility consultant, either in a Vision Australia office or remotely via meeting software.
+You will then take part in the usability testing with a Digital Access accessibility consultant, either in a Vision Australia office or remotely via meeting software.
 Participants may be asked to perform some tasks and answer a series of questions regarding the ease of use of the website, app, product or service.
 Rest assured, we do not measure the capabilities of the person taking part, we test the usability of the website, app, product or service only.

 Will I receive payment for taking part?